mackensen/recipes/annotated-bagels.md

 18. Beat the egg in a cup with one teaspoon of water and 1/2 teaspoon salt.
 19. Cover a large cooking sheet with parchment paper.
 20. For each bagel: lower into boiling water for 1 minute, flip, and boil for another minute.
 Do four bagels at a time.
 Bagels will float.
 21. Place each bagel on the sheet, then brush with the egg wash.
 Add toppings.
-Bagels should be 4 x 3 on the sheet.
 22. Bake for 25-30 minutes.
 Bagels should be golden brown.